George Jones was born in Saratoga, Texas on September 12, 1931, to George Washington Jones and

 Jones’ most successful period was in the 1970s and 1980s, when he had several No. 1 hits, including “He

-Stopped Loving Her Today,” “A Good Year for the Roses,” and “Still Doin‘ Time.”
+” “A Good Year for the Roses,” and “Still Doin‘ Time.”
 He was known for his

 traditional country sound and his ability to convey deep emotions through his music.
 Jones’ music